robbchar/corefx/Contributing.md

 ### Style
-We are striving to bring dotnet/corefx in to full conformance with the style guidelines described above.We have built some automation for that and will work to bring everything in line.
+We are striving to bring dotnet/corefx in to full conformance with the style guidelines described above.
+We have built some automation for that and will work to bring everything in line.
 In the meantime, please

 * **DON'T** send PRs for style changes.
 We'd rather handle them holistically and they are tough